startupheroes/startupheroes-checkstyle/RULES.md

 4. BlockedAnnotationKeyCheck: Checks to block of usage the given key inside given annotation.
 5. EntityEqualsHashCodeCheck: Checks whether there is or not a default equals and hashCode methods in entity class.
 6. EntityToStringCheck: Checks whether there is or not toString method in entity class.
+7. EntityGettersSettersCheck: Checks if there is no getter or setter any variable of entity class.